rubienr/wacom/README.md

 # Yet another Wacom Tool

-Since the Ubuntu Wacom UI config behaves flaky I decided to do it on my own relying ony command line and xsetwacom.
+Since the Ubuntu Wacom UI config behaves flaky I decided to do it on my own, relying ony command line and xsetwacom.

-## Non Aims
+The script will not only work  Ubuntu.
+All it needs is

+* xsetwacom
+* optinally: xbindkeys
-* no GUI
+* optionally: xdotool
-* probably not that user friendly

 ## Aims
 * simple
 * stable
+* reliable

+## Non Aims
+* fancy GUI
+* autoconfig

 # Usage